Image

 Phase N/A

-Participants, who already decided with their doctor to use avacincaptad pegol, will have routine eye exams and answer surveys about their eye health.
-Surveys happen at the start, then every 6 months for the first 2 years, and once a year after that.
-The study lasts up to 3 or 5 years, depending on when you join.
+Participants will have regular eye exams and complete surveys about their eye health.
+Surveys occur at treatment start, every 6 months for 2 years, then yearly.
+The study lasts up to 3-5 years, depending on when participants join.
+Treatment decisions are made by the participant's doctor, not the study's sponsor, Astellas.

 Study details